MicrosoftDocs/Viva/Viva/insights/Use/partner-integration.md

 ## Viva Insights data

-[Advanced insights Home](insights.md) shows what kind of Viva Insights data can be integrated with your partner application data.
-For details about the metrics used within Viva Insights data, see [Metric descriptions](metric-definitions.md).
+[My organization in Teams](viva-insights-my-org.md) shows what kind of Viva Insights data can be integrated with your partner application data.
+For details about the metrics used within Viva Insights data, see [Viva Insights metrics](metrics.md).

 ## Get started